stephanschorer/googlephotos-unlimited/README.md

 # Backup Photos and Videos to Google Photos without using cloud storage

 The scripts are designed to back up photos and videos from your phone via a remote server to your OG Pixel.
 It uses rsync to efficiently transfer only new or changed files, saving bandwidth and time.
-The script also checks for files deleted on the server (or are backed=up to Google Photos) and moves the corresponding files on your phone to a backup directory.
+The scripts also check for files deleted on the server (or are backed-up to Google Photos and therefore being deleted locally) and moves the corresponding files on your phone to a backup directory.
 This prevents accidental permanent deletion of your photos and videos.

 ## Workflow
 - Take photos/videos on your main phone